dannsaraiva/dannsaraiva/README.md

 ### Hi, i am Daniel Saraiva👋

 - 🎓 I am currently studying - System Development Technician at ETEC Antônio Furlan - Barueri.
-- 🔭 My goal at the moment is to become a Development Front End.
+- 🔭 My goal at the moment is to become a Development Full Stack.

 #